MastaTabs/at2/README.md

 Since version 3.2 the compilers ABI for the i386 target has changed and certain registers aren't automatically saved onto the stack anymore when asm functions are called.
-The fix is to add a list to the asm parts end of clobbered registers so the compiler knows to save them when such a function is called.
+The fix is to add a list of clobbered registers to the asm parts end so the compiler knows to save them when such a function is called.
 This works for the Linux SDL i386 target.
-I have tested with the 3.2.2 and 3.3.1 versions of the fpc compiler.
-I guess the DOS and Windows variants should still work.
+I have tested with the 2.6, 3.2.2 and 3.3.1 versions of the fpc compiler.
-The source still compiles and works with a 2.6 version of fpc despite my changes.
+My guess is, that the DOS and Windows variants should still work also.

 MastaTabs (June 2024)